 Androcles' Lion: In the first dungeon, Link saves the dragon Valoo from having his tail tormented by Gohma.
 Later, Valoo brings help while Link is captured in the Forbidden Fortress, and blasts Ganon with dragon fire for good measure.

 And Your Reward Is Clothes: Among other things that change on the second playthrough, Link wears his pajamas through the course of the game (normally Link only wears them right at the start before he gets his "coming of age" green tunic).
 The justification is what he's actually wearing is "invisible except to those of great honesty and virtue".

 Big Bad: Ganondorf, who returns to the world after his seal in Ocarina of Time.

 Big Brother Instinct: Link's is so powerful that it nearly makes him jump off a cliff near the beginning of the game.

 Big Damn Heroes: Link and Tetra being rescued from Ganondorf by the Rito and the giant dragon Valoo, who proceeds to torch Ganondorf's tower.
 He gets better.

 Bilingual Dialogue: Jabun speaks ancient Hylian while the King of Red Lions uses the modern language.

-The ancient Hylian symbols stand for hiragana.
-Actually, any dialogue spoken in ancient Hylian matches exactly the Japanese script: notable occurences are the drawings in the opening cutscene, and Jabu-Jabu speech.
+The ancient Hylian symbols stand for katakana.
+Actually, any dialogue spoken in ancient Hylian matches exactly the Japanese script: notable occurrences include the drawings in the opening cutscene and Jabu-Jabu's speech.